After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 It has an amazing feature: the world-famous Astronomical Clock.

 The replica seen today was made in 2018.
-In fact, much of the clock was destroyed during WWII, so reproductions were necessary, and they were crafted from images of the originals.
+In fact, some of the clock was destroyed during WWII, so reproductions were necessary, and they were crafted from images of the originals.

-The figures on either side represent things that were hated in the era when the clock was built: vanity, greed, death, and lust.
+The figures on either side of the clock dial represent things that were hated in the era when the clock was built: vanity, greed (miser), death (skeleton), and lust.
 When the bell chimes each hour, those figures jiggle and move.
+The skeleton rings its bell, causing the other characters to shake their heads as if saying "No, not time to go".

-The four figures around the dial represent things that were loved in that era: the archangel Michael, philosophy, history, and astronomy.
-(In 1784, Czech scientists began recording the world’s longest continuous meteorological data).
+The four figures around the calendar dial represent things that were loved in that era: the archangel Michael, philosophy, history (chronicler), and astronomy.

-Ongoing for six centuries, the arrival of every hour is announced with animated figures of apostles (on mechanical carousels) who “parade” into view from doorways.
-The “Walk of Apostles” lasts 45 seconds, as the bell chimes.
+Ongoing for six centuries, the arrival of every hour is announced with animated figures of apostles (on mechanical carousels) who “parade” into view from small doorways.
+The “Walk of Apostles” lasts for 45 seconds, as the bell chimes.
+The characters include James, Andrew, Jude, John, Barnabas, Thomas, Peter, Paul, Matthias, Philip, Bartholomew, and Simon.
+Each is hand-carved from wood.
+Since they were murdered for their faith, apostles are often depicted holding the methods of their deaths.
+When their doors close, a bellows is activated to make the rooster crow.
+Ingenious!

 It was a joy to walk through the medieval lanes to our hotel.
 We always felt safe.